monad-developers/kuru-terminal/goldsky-mirror/README.md

 ### Webhook Server

-The Express server receives log data from the Goldsky pipeline:
+The Express server processes blockchain data from the Goldsky pipeline:
-- Processes and decodes contract logs
+- Receives and decodes Trade events from contract logs
+- Broadcasts events via WebSocket to connected clients
-- Stores the decoded data in a database
+- Stores events in a PostgreSQL database

-**Running the Webhook Server:**
+### WebSocket Service

+The server includes a WebSocket service for real-time event broadcasting:
+- Runs on a configurable port (default: 8080)
+- Maintains client connections with heartbeat mechanism
+- Broadcasts Trade events to all connected clients
+- Provides connection status and event updates

+## Setup

 1.  **Navigate to the webhook directory:**
     ```bash